MandyBB/Web-server-messenger-between-two-ESP8266-using-wifi-communication/README.md

 #### Functions
 The functions created for this project are on the list below.
-- ### setupWIFI ###: Where is done the the setup for the Wifi communication between the two ESP8266.
+- **setupWIFI**: Where is done the the setup for the Wifi communication between the two ESP8266.
 This configuration must be different for both client and station and at the beginning of this setup must also have two disconnection functions for possible previous Wifi connection;
-- SendingMensage: this function was created to send the message through the Wi-Fi connection between both ESP8266;
+- **SendingMensage**: this function was created to send the message through the Wi-Fi connection between both ESP8266;
-- ReceivingMensage: it was designed for receiving and converting the message from the Wi-Fi communication between both ESP8266;
+- **ReceivingMensage**: it was designed for receiving and converting the message from the Wi-Fi communication between both ESP8266;
-- handleRoot: responsible for the creation of the HTML page;
+- **handleRoot**: responsible for the creation of the HTML page;
-- handleLMsg: it is used when the user at the WebServer asks to see the answer if it has;
+- **handleLMsg**: it is used when the user at the WebServer asks to see the answer if it has;
-- handleInComeMSG: this is for handling the message that the user wrote at the WebServer for sending;
+- **handleInComeMSG**: this is for handling the message that the user wrote at the WebServer for sending;
-- setupWebServer: the initial configuration for the WebServer.
+- **setupWebServer**: the initial configuration for the WebServer.
 It must also content the disconnection functions for a possible previous Wifi connection.

 #### Setup
+  The setup for both ESP8266 is just for beginning the serial port.
+The serial port is used to show the id of the WebServer and also shows the message that is coming and where the program is in the moment.

 #### Loop
 ### Tests, problems and solutions
 #### 1st Simulation